 Long scored 10 Premier League goals in 2015/16, the only time he has ever reached double figures in a top-flight season.
 The Irish striker has always been best known for his propensity to chase lost causes and get in behind the opposition, but his goal tally has taken a big hit in recent years.

-With just three goals across the last two seasons, it’s a surprise Long still gets as many minutes as he does.
-He is still able to stretch defences with his clever and purposeful runs, but Southampton will be looking for an upgrade in the striker department this summer.
+With just three goals in 25 games across all competitions this season, it’s a surprise Long still gets as many minutes as he does.
+He is still able to stretch defences with his clever and purposeful runs, but Southampton often need someone to find the net as they battle against relegation.

-Koeman also had plenty of capable options on the bench, most of whom are still with the club.
+Koeman also had plenty of capable options on the bench, some of whom are still with the club.

-James Ward-Prowse has recently re-discovered his best form and was arguably unfortunate to miss out on a place in the latest England squad.
-Oriol Romeu, Charlie Austin and Maya Yoshida remain useful squad options, too.
+James Ward-Prowse has recently re-discovered his best form and is edging closer to a place in the England squad.
+Oriol Romeu remains a useful squad option, too.

-Maarten Stekelenburg, the substitute goalkeeper in 2015/16, now plays for Everton, while Jay Rodriguez is a West Bromwich Albion player and Cedric Soares is on loan at Inter Milan.
+Maarten Stekelenburg, the substitute goalkeeper in 2015/16, is set to leave Everton for Ajax at the end of the current campaign, while Jay Rodriguez is a Burnley player and Charlie Austin is at West Brom.

 Italian striker Graziano Pelle made 30 league appearances in 2015/16, scoring 10 goals, but his minutes were reduced towards the end of the campaign ahead of a move to China.
 He still plays for Shandong Luneng.